ijks/typeclasses.pl/README.md

 # typeclasses.pl

-A proof-of-concept Prolog implementation of Haskell's type class system, specifically instance search.
+A proof-of-concept Prolog implementation of Haskell's type class system, specifically instance resolution.
 Comes with a parser for (a fragment of) Haskell type class and instance declarations.

 ## To Do